 NOMAD workshop

 The number of participants is limited.
 When the maximum number is reached, registration will close.
-NCM will pay for the workshop programme.
-Participants will organise and pay for their own travel costs and lodging.
+The workshop is free of charge, but participants organize and pay for their own travel costs and lodging.
+The workshop will be held on site, participants are expected to attend in person.

 - Name